-1.2 RTPs and the CTP
+1.2 Regional Transportation Plans and the California Transportation Plan

-The CTP is a core document that addresses the applicable federal statewide and nonmetropolitan transportation planning regulations and helps tie together several internal and external plans and programs to help define and plan transportation in California.
-Unlike an RTP, it is not project specific or subject to both federal air quality conformity regulations and CEQA, but it does explore how RTP/SCS implementation will influence the statewide multimodal transportation system, as well as how the state will redouble efforts to achieve maximum feasible GHG emission reductions in order to mitigate impacts of climate change per AB 32, SB 391, SB 32, and EO N-19-19.
+The California Transportation Plan (CTP) is a core document that addresses the applicable federal statewide and non-metropolitan transportation planning regulations and helps tie together several internal and external plans and programs to help define and plan transportation in California.
+Unlike an RTP, it is not project specific or subject to both federal air quality conformity regulations and the California Environmental Quality Act (CEQA), but it does explore how RTP/SCS implementation will influence the statewide multimodal transportation system, as well as how the state will redouble efforts to achieve maximum feasible GHG emission reductions in order to mitigate impacts of climate change.
 While the CTP is prepared by Caltrans, it is developed in collaboration with various stakeholders through an ongoing public engagement process.
-Furthermore, the CTP is a fiscally unconstrained aspirational policy document that integrates and builds upon six Caltrans modal plans (Interregional Plan, Freight Plan, Rail Plan, Aviation Plan, Transit Plan, and Bicycle and Pedestrian Plan) as well as the fiscally constrained RTPs prepared by the MPOs and the RTPAs.
+The CTP is a fiscally unconstrained aspirational policy document that integrates and builds upon six Caltrans modal plans (Interregional Plan, Freight Plan, Rail Plan, Aviation Plan, Transit Plan, and Bicycle and Pedestrian Plan) as well as the fiscally constrained RTPs prepared by the MPOs and the RTPAs.
 RTPAs and MPOs address transportation from a regional perspective, while the CTP, building on regional plans, addresses the connectivity and/or travel between regions and applies a statewide perspective for the transportation system.
 Therefore, integration of CTP and RTP goals (where applicable and consistent with federal and State fiscal constraint requirements) may provide greater mobility choices for travelers not only within their regions but across the state.
 The CTP and the RTP can be developed in a cyclical pattern aligning one with another using comprehensive, cooperative, and continuous planning.
 This should result in delivering better projects and using resources more efficiently.
-The following diagrams illustrate the relationship between the CTP and RTP.